-Chloe M. Kwak is a Ph.D. candidate in the Department of Political Science at the University of Connecticut.
-She examines the ‘comfort women’ issue in Asia and around the world through a feminist lens, focusing on the insights of feminist international law scholars.
-Her research explores the interplay between communities and states in memory politics, focusing on the construction of diasporic memories, especially concerning the establishment of memorials honoring “comfort women.”
+I am a Ph.D. candidate in the Department of Political Science at the University of Connecticut and a Dissertation Fellow at the UConn Humanities Institute.
+I examine the “comfort women” issue in Asia and around the world through a feminist lens, focusing on the insights of feminist international law scholars.
+I also explore the construction of diasporic memories, especially concerning the establishment of memorials honoring “comfort women.”

-She received an honorable mention from the Feminist Theory and Gender Studies Section (FTGS) committee for the paper “Unsilenced Voices of Comfort Women: The 2023 Court Decision to Deny State Immunity of Japan” presented at the International Studies Association (ISA) conference in April 2024.
+I received an honorable mention from the Feminist Theory and Gender Studies Section (FTGS) committee for the paper “Unsilenced Voices of Comfort Women: The 2023 Court Decision to Deny State Immunity of Japan” presented at the International Studies Association (ISA) conference in April 2024.
+This paper has been developed into “Beyond State Immunity: Feminist Interventions in International Law and Survivor-Centered Justice in the Comfort Women v.
+Japan Rulings,” which is forthcoming in the International Feminist Journal of Politics.

 My dissertation examines how two co-ethnic memory activist groups have constructed distinct identities and social memories of women forced into military sexual slavery.
 Ultimately, I argue that the groups’ mobilization of divergent identity narratives and mnemonic frameworks reveals the multiplicity and liminality of diasporic subjectivities and social memories.